How to Clear Cache and Cookies on iPhone from Browsers and Other Apps

 Individual cookie files typically take up less space than browser cache files, as they only store information like login credentials or online shopping cart items.
 However, left alone, these files add up over time and may even get corrupted.
 This affects not only the performance of a website, but it may cause broken links and/or login errors.

 Just like clearing browser cache on your iPhone, blocking cookie collection depends on your browser.
-Below are step-by-step instructions to block cookies on Safari and Google Chrome.
+Below are step-by-step instructions to block cookies on Safari, Google Chrome and Mozilla Firefox.

 You may also opt to use another browser entirely that is designed to give its users more privacy by disabling browser history and cookies by default – such as DuckDuckGo.